-Early diagnosis of leukemia in adolescents is vital to determine the type of leukemia and provide suitable treatments, facilitating early and successful recovery.
+Early diagnosis of leukemia in adolescents is vital to determine the type of leukemia and provide suitable treatments and hospitalization as and when required to facilitate an early and successful recovery.

 Treatment For Leukemia In Teens

 Your teen may need treatments for infections and low blood counts before the commencement of leukemia treatment.
-The treatment for leukemia is designed by your teen’s doctor based on the type and severity of leukemia and the age and health status of your teen (10).
+Your teen’s oncologist designs the treatment for leukemia based on the type and severity of leukemia and the age and health status of your teen (10).

 Below are the various treatment options for leukemia in teenagers.